hugo-fixit/.tools/README.md

 # .tools

-Tools or scripts to help develop FIxit
+Tools or scripts to help develop FixIt